orsolyabus/backend-test/README.md

 * You can use any gems that you like, but don't use any library that actually solves the problem itself (e.g. `jsonapi-resources` or `fast-jsonapi` or `active_model_serializers`)
 * This shouldn't take more than a few hours.
 If you don't have time to complete it, don't worry - we're much more interested in how you approach the problem.
 * If you want to provide more background on how you would have completed the problem, or any other notes, please put them in a NOTES.md file at the root of the project.
+* Use an app like Postman (https://www.getpostman.com/) to send requests to the API during development rather than using your browser.

 ## Submitting your solution